Tony Hudgell

-Antony Hudgell (born 8 October 2014 as Antony Simpson), is an English fundraiser and recipient of the Pride of Britain Award and UK Points of Light award.
+Antony Jasper Hudgell BEM (born Antony Smith; 8 October 2014) is a British fundraiser and recipient of Pride of Britain and UK Points of Light awards.

 In 2020, aged five, inspired by Captain Tom Moore’s fundraising walk, he walked 10 km on his prosthetic legs throughout June 2020 and raised £1.8 million for the Evelina London Children's Hospital (NHS), where he had received care after receiving life-changing injuries inflicted by his birth parents when he was a baby.

-Hudgell has also inspired an English law change to increase prison sentences for those convicted of child cruelty and neglect.
+Hudgell also inspired an English law change, known as "Tony's Law", enacted in the Police, Crime, Sentencing and Courts Act 2022, to increase prison sentences for those convicted of child cruelty and neglect.

 Early life

 Originally known as Antony Smith, Hudgell was the son of birth parents Jody Simpson and Tony Smith, from Whitstable, Kent.
 In their Maidstone flat, described by the Kent and Sussex Courier as "filthy", the couple inflicted such severe injuries on their six-week-old baby that his legs eventually had to be amputated.
 He had been assaulted at 41 days old, resulting in multiple fractures, dislocations and blunt trauma to the face.
 He was left untreated and in agony for 10 days, causing organ failure, toxic shock and sepsis.

 The younger Smith was treated at Evelina London Children's Hospital; he suffered eight limb fractures and head trauma which left him deaf in one ear, and had to have 23 operations and eight blood transfusions.
 Aged three, he had a double amputation at the knees, and his hip is permanently dislocated.
 He was adopted by Mark and Paula Hudgell of Kings Hill in Kent, and renamed Tony Hudgell.

-In the 2023 New Year Honours, Paula Hudgell was appointed OBE for services to children.
+In the 2023 New Year Honours, Paula Hudgell was appointed an Officer of the Order of the British Empire (OBE) for services to children.